upmsi-coaster/qscat-docs/docs/source/users_manual/tabs/statistics.rst

 Shoreline Change Envelope (SCE)
 -------------------------------

 The shoreline change envelope (SCE) is the maximum distance, in meters (m), among all the shorelines that intersect a given transect (Himmelstoss et al., 2018).
-If there are multiple shoreline vectors, one can easily identify the greatest magnitude of shoreline movement (SCE column) and when it occurred (SCE_closest year and SCE_farthest year columns) in the resulting attribute table of shoreline change statistics (Table X).
+If there are multiple shoreline vectors, one can easily identify the greatest magnitude of shoreline movement (``SCE_value`` column) and when it occurred (``SCE_closest`` year and ``SCE_farthest`` year columns) in the resulting attribute table of shoreline change statistics (Table X).
 Since SCE is a distance, all values are positive.
-The shoreline trends can be inferred from the SCE_trend column, whether SCE represents erosion, accretion or stability.
+The shoreline trends can be inferred from the ``SCE_trend`` column, whether SCE represents erosion, accretion or stability.

 SCE = \text{farthest year distance} - \text{closest year distance}